 But as discs became less popular, the term disc jockey has become confusing.

 Digital files don’t require a turntable to play, but they still take special skills.
-And in some ways, the move to digital music files has made DJing more accessible to more people.
+And in some ways, the move to digital music files has made DJing more accessible to more people for example by using dj tablets.

 Gone are the days of needing an expensive turntable and the space to store and transport multiple discs.
 You can start DJing with a laptop, and you can find digital music files on iTunes or elsewhere online.